sbegaudeau/sbegaudeau.github.com/_posts/2020-05-04-multi-stage-docker-build-for-react-and-spring.markdown

 <img src="{{ site.url }}/img/posts/2020/05/04/multi-stage-docker-build-for-react-and-spring/server.png" class="img-fluid">

 Now you can leverage Docker to both build and deploy you web server quite easily.
-If you have any question, don't hesitate to contact me on [Twitter](https://www.twitter.com/sbegaudeau) for more information.
+If you have any questions, don't hesitate to contact me on [Twitter](https://www.twitter.com/sbegaudeau) for more information.